 Construction of increased capacity BTA V Capital Levy Program projects would likely require tree removal, potentially including exceptional trees.
 Projects would be designed to minimize the removal of trees, especially exceptional trees, where possible, and trees would be removed and replaced in accordance with City of Seattle code.
+Projects would also be required to implement tree protection requirements during construction for trees to be saved.
 The designated Heritage tree at Franklin High School would not be impacted by the proposed maintenance project there.